Russia's Navalny accuses Le Pen of Kremlin ties before vote

 PARIS (AP) — Imprisoned Russian opposition leader Alexei Navalny stepped abruptly into France’s tight presidential campaign Wednesday, urging voters to back incumbent Emmanuel Macron and alleging that far-right challenger Marine Le Pen is too closely linked to Russia.

-Le Pen has faced scrutiny before over a 9 million euro loan that her party received in 2014 from the First Czech-Russian Bank.
+Le Pen has faced scrutiny before over a 9 million euro ($9.7 million) loan that her party received in 2014 from the First Czech-Russian Bank.

-Questions about Le Pen's ties to Moscow arose during her presidential bid five years ago that she lost to Macron and they have emerged again amid Russian President Vladimir Putin's war in Ukraine.
-She noted she has condemned the Feb.
-24 invasion “without ambiguity.”
+Questions about Le Pen's ties to Moscow arose during her presidential bid five years ago that she lost to Macron, and they have emerged again amid Russian President Vladimir Putin's war in Ukraine.
+She reiterated during a debate between the two candidates Wednesday evening that the Feb.
+24 Russian invasion was “inadmissible.”

-The tweet by Navalny’s team, hours before a final debate between the two candidates, threatened Le Pen’s relatively smooth ride toward Sunday's runoff against Macron..
+The tweet by Navalny’s team, hours before the critical debate, threatened Le Pen’s relatively smooth ride toward Sunday's runoff against Macron.

-At the debate, Macron attacked Le Pen as being dependent on Russia, which he described as “your banker.”
+During the debate, Macron attacked Le Pen as being dependent on Russia.

+“You are speaking to your banker when you speak of Russia, that’s the problem, Madame Le Pen," Macron said.

-Le Pen bristled at the suggestion she is beholden to the Kremlin, saying she was “totally free.”
+Le Pen bristled at the suggestion she is beholden to the Kremlin, saying she was a “totally free woman.”

 A 2019 study by the Washington-based Alliance for Securing Democracy at the German Marshall Fund found that the FCRB bank had been a “a key cog in Moscow’s attempt to swing political contests overseas — and how this bank sought to use existing campaign finance loopholes to achieve political objectives.”